North Lopham

 Baker Womack & William Crowe - c.1900

-North Lopham smock windmill stood to then east of the village and was often known as Tann's Mill and it stood in Tann's Lane.
+North Lopham smock windmill stood to then east of the village and was often known as Tann's Mill.
+It was positioned in a small field at Town Lands Farm on the northeast side of Tann's Lane and was the most southerly of the mills within the parish.
 The wooden mill had 8 sides with a pronounced batter.
 The wooden upper structure was set over a single storey brick base The 4 storey mill had a Norfolk boat shaped cap, with a petticoat and a six bladed fan.
-Two pairs of double shuttered patent sails without vaned, each with 8 bays of 3 shuters that were struck by rack & pinion drove 2 pairs of stones, a flour mill and jumper.
+Two pairs of double shuttered patent sails without vaned, each with 8 bays of 3 shutters that were struck by rack & pinion, drove 2 pairs of stones, a flour mill and jumper.

 To be Sold by Auction By Wm.
 Burt On Monday 12 August 1805 precisely at 12 o'c At the Lion in Banham.